National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 This proposed rule is exempt from the requirements of E.O.
 12866.

-The Chief Counsel for Regulation of the Department of Commerce certified to the Chief Counsel for Advocacy of the Small Business Administration that this proposed rule, if adopted, would not Start Printed Page 84546have a significant economic impact on a substantial number of small entities.
+The Chief Counsel for Regulation of the Department of Commerce certified to the Chief Counsel for Advocacy of the Small Business Administration that this proposed rule, if adopted, would not have a significant economic impact on a substantial number of small entities.
 The factual basis for this certification is as follows:

-For RFA purposes only, NMFS has established a small business size standard for businesses, including their affiliates, whose primary industry is commercial fishing (see 50 CFR 200.2).
-A business primarily engaged in commercial fishing (NAICS code 11411) is classified as a small business if it is independently owned and operated, is not dominant in its field of operation (including its affiliates), and has combined annual receipts not in excess of $11 million for all its affiliated operations worldwide.
-In 2015, there were 358 fishing firms that held at least one surfclam or ocean quahog permit.
-Using the $11.0 million cutoff for firms, there are 348 entities that are small and 10 that are large.
-In order to provide a more accurate count and description of the small directly regulated entities, landings data were evaluated to select only firms that were active in either the surfclam or ocean quahog fishery.
-There are 29 active fishing firms, of which 26 are small entities and 3 are large entities.
+For Regulatory Flexibility Analysis purposes only, NMFS has established a uniform size standard for small businesses, including their affiliates, whose primary industry is commercial fishing (see 50 CFR 200.2).
+A business primarily engaged in commercial fishing is classified as a small business if it is independently owned and operated, is not dominant in its field of operation (including its affiliates), and has combined annual receipts of less than $11 million for all its affiliated operations worldwide.
+In 2016, 349 fishing firms held at least one surfclam or ocean quahog permit.
+Using the $11 million cutoff for firms, there are 341 entities that are small and 8 that are large.
+In order to provide a more accurate count and description of the small directly regulated entities, landings data were evaluated to select only firms that were active in either the surfclam or the ocean quahog fishery.
+There are 24 active fishing firms, of which 22 are small entities and 2 are large entities.

-Because the proposed quotas are identical to those implemented for 2014-2016, the proposed action would have no impact on the way the fishery operates.
-These measures are expected to provide similar fishing opportunities in 2017 and 2018 when compared to 2015 (proxy for base year 2016).
-As such, revenue changes are not expected in 2017 and 2018 when compared to landings and revenues in 2015.
-Therefore, adoption of the proposed specifications would have no impacts on entities participating in the fishery if landings are similar to those that occurred in 2015.
+Because the proposed quotas are status quo, the action would have no impacts on the way the fishery operates.
+These measures are expected to provide similar fishing opportunities in 2018-2020 when compared to earlier years.
+As such, revenue changes are not expected in 2018-2020 when compared to landings and revenues in 2017.
+Therefore, adoption of the proposed specifications are not expected to have impacts on entities participating in the fishery if landings are similar to those that occurred in 2017.

 Maintaining the suspension of the surfclam minimum shell length requirement would result in no change when compared to 2014-2016.
 The minimum shell length requirement has been suspended each year since 2005.
 The proposed action would have no impact on the way the fishery operates, and is not expected to disproportionately affect small entities.